 In the main body, we assume the unlabeled data and labeled data are both balanced for the sake of clarity and simplicity.
 Now we allow them to be imbalanced and provide a more general analysis.
 Suppose we have $n$ unlabeled data $X=[x_1,\cdots,x_n]\in\mathbb{R}^{d\times n}$ and $n_k$ labeled data $X_k=[x_k^1,\cdots,x_{k}^{n_k}]\in\mathbb{R}^{d\times n_k}$ for class $k$, the contrastive learning task can be formulated as:

-In addition, we write a generalized version of supervised contrastive loss function to cover the imbalanced cases:
+In addition, we write a generalized version of the supervised contrastive loss function to cover the imbalanced cases:

 where $\alpha_k>0$ is the weight for supervised loss of class $k$.
-Again we first provide a theorem to give the optimal solution of contrastive learning problem. \begin{theorem} The optimal solution of supervised contrastive learning problem (\ref{sup contrastive task ap}) is given by :
+Again we first provide a theorem to give the optimal solution to the contrastive learning problem. \begin{theorem} The optimal solution of the supervised contrastive learning problem (\ref{sup contrastive task ap}) is given by :

 where $C>0$ is a positive constant, $\sigma_i$ is the $i$-th largest eigenvalue of the following matrix: